-A property is considered to be fully sustainable when its revenue is adequate to fully support its ongoing operations, including replacement reserve deposits for current and future repairs and upgrades or replacements as they become necessary without the need for any external financial support.
-To be considered fully sustainable, a property must support all of the following areas of operation: (Please see Exhibit A below for a more detailed breakout).
+A property is sustainable when its revenue is adequate to fully support its on-going operations, including replacement reserve deposits for current and future repairs and upgrades or replacements as they become necessary without the need for external financial support.
+To be fully sustainable, a property must support all the following areas of operation: (Please see Exhibit A below for a more detailed breakout).